Oswaldo Frota-Pessoa

-As a scientific leader, Dr. Frota-Pessoa held many prominent positions, such as: specialist in Science Education of the Pan American Union (Organization of American States) in Washington, D.C.
+Dr. Frota-Pessoa held many positions, such as: specialist in Science Education of the Pan American Union (Organization of American States) in Washington, D.C.
 (1955–1956), consultant in Human Genetics for the World Health Organization (1961–1986), director of the Coordination Center of Brazil of the Multinational Program of Genetics of the Pan American Union (1968–1973), director of the Centro de Estudos sobre Currículo para o Ensino de Biologia (CECEB) from 1972 to 1979, president of the Brazilian Society of Genetics (1968–1970) and of the Latin American Association of Genetics (1969–1971), founding member of the Academy of Sciences of the State of São Paulo (1974).
-He published more than 130 research papers on genetics and about 500 popularization articles.
+He has published more than 130 research papers on genetics and about 500 popularization articles.

 His main research interests were the systematics of Drosophila, the genetics of human populations, cytogenetics, medical genetics and genetic counseling, and genetics in psychiatry.

-Dr. Frota-Pessoa was always one of the most active and respected enthusiasts for the teaching of biology and the popularisation of science and a promoter of public understanding of science.
-He actually taught science and biology in secondary schools of the public system of Rio de Janeiro from 1939 to 1958.
+Dr. Frota-Pessoa was an advocate for biology education and a he was a significant proponent for greater public understanding of science.
+He taught science and biology in secondary schools in the public education system of Rio de Janeiro from 1939 to 1958.
 Based on this experience, he wrote one of the first textbooks on biology for secondary education, which became a best-seller and was published in many editions.
-In all, he published 26 textbooks and 17 guides for science and biology teachers.
-For these efforts, he won the UNESCO Kalinga Prize for the Popularisation of Science and the CNPq José Reis Award for the Divulgation of Science.
+He published a total of 26 textbooks and 17 guides for science and biology teachers.
+For this work, he won the UNESCO Kalinga Prize for the Popularisation of Science and the CNPq José Reis Award for the Divulgation of Science.
 He was also decorated by the Brazilian government with the Great Cross of the Brazilian Order of Scientific Merit and was awarded the 1989 Alfred Jurzikowyski Prize of the Brazilian Academy of Medicine, for relevant basic research for medicine.